strimzi/strimzi.github.io/_posts/2024-10-24-autorebalancing-on-scaling.md

 ```

 The configuration template can be the same for both scaling operations or the user can decide to use different ones.
-Using the `KafkaRebalance` custom resource is a way to make lives easier to the Strimzi users because they already know how it works in regards the integration with Cruise Control.
+Using the `KafkaRebalance` custom resource is a way to make the lives of Strimzi users easier because they already know how it works in regards to integration with Cruise Control.
-There isn't anything new to learn but just applying the template annotation and not specifying fields like `mode` and `brokers` because they will be set automatically by the Strimzi operator when running the auto-rebalancing.
+There isn't anything new to learn beyond applying the template annotation and not specifying fields like `mode` and `brokers` because they will be set automatically by the Strimzi operator when running the auto-rebalancing.
-Indeed, when an auto-rebalancing has to run, the Strimzi operator starts from the template and create an actual `KafkaRebalance` custom resource by using that configuration and adding the right `mode` and the `brokers`.
+Indeed, when an auto-rebalancing has to run, the Cluster Opertaor starts from the template and creates an actual `KafkaRebalance` custom resource by using that configuration and adding the right `mode` and the `brokers`.

-In the following shell snippet you can see the `KafkaRebalance` resources involved in two auto-rebalancing operations.
+In the following shell snippet, you can see the `KafkaRebalance` resources involved in two auto-rebalancing operations.
 The first one is about scaling up and the next one is about scaling down.
 It shows how the `KafkaRebalance` resources go through the usual states when the operator interacts with Cruise Control for running the rebalancing.